Here are the tactics you’ll learn about in this post.

 Below is some information about the military pins:

-- The world’s first established elite troops, was established in 1775.
+• The world’s first established elite troops were established in 1775.

 Coast Guard Pins: